Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Why Should We Utilize Map-based Channel Models in the mm-Wave Range?

-Another use of integration based on a map-based channel model is to allow it to play the role of a SW channel sounder by utilizing measurements of a real-world channel sounder.
-This concept enables measuring channel characteristics and assessing theoretical technologies, and includes the existing mm-Wave channel model: \begin{itemize} \item The authors in \cite{Rappaport_SiteSpecific} and \cite{VTM_SiteSpecific} proposed map-based deterministic channel models and showed the reasonable agreement with the HW measurements.
-They presented realistic indoor digital maps that possess specific material information of walls including specialized environments (e.g., an indoor of the aircraft).
-These could be extended to suit any digital map and any mm-Wave channel. \item {The authors of the SSCM utilized a map-based hybrid channel model by using RT results to complement the HW channel sounder.
-RT recreated the absolute propagation time of arrivals from BS-to-UE and retrieved AoA distribution for the validity of the model.} \item The authors in~\cite{RTmmwave_Access} measured LSPs and SSPs by using a 60~GHz channel sounder.
-They calibrated the map-based channel, as well as evaluated theoretical beamforming technologies in a digital map. \end{itemize}
+\emph{\bf Channel Measurement based on a Map-based SW channel sounder:} Another use of the integration based on a map-based channel model is to allow it to play the role of a SW channel sounder by utilizing the measurements of a real-world channel sounder.
+This concept enables the measurement of channel characteristics and the assessment of theoretical technologies, and it includes the existing mm-Wave channel model as follows: \begin{itemize} \item The authors in~\cite{RTmmwave_Access} measured LSPs and SSPs by using a 60~GHz channel sounder.
+They calibrated the map-based channel and evaluated theoretical beamforming technologies in a digital map. \item {NYU WIRELESS utilized RT results to complement the HW channel sounder.
+RT recreated the absolute propagation time of arrivals from BS-UE links and retrieved AoA distribution for the validity of the model~\cite{SSCM_TMTT}.} \end{itemize}